open-telemetry/semantic-conventions/supplementary-guidelines/semantic_conventions_code_generation.md

 - Generate all Semantic Conventions for a given version in specific folder while keeping old versions intact.
 It is used by [opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go/tree/main/semconv/) but could be problematic if the artifact size is a concern.
 - Follow language-specific conventions to annotate experimental parts.
 For example, Semantic Conventions in Python puts experimental attributes in `opentelemetry.semconv._incubating` import path which is considered (following Python underscore convention) to be internal and subject to change.
-- Ship two different artifacts: one that contains stable Semantic Conventions only, another one that contains all conventions.
+- Ship two different artifacts: one that contains stable Semantic Conventions and another one that contains all conventions.

 > Note:
 > Shipping two versions of the same artifact (stable and preview) could be problematic due to diamond-dependency problems.
-> For example, if user application depends on the `semconv v1.0.0-preview` and some library brings transitive dependency on `semconv v1.1.0`, the latter would be resolved leading
+> For example, if user application depends on the `semconv v1.0.0-preview` and some library brings transitive dependency on `semconv v1.1.0` that does not contain
-> to compile or runtime issues in the application.
+> experimental convention, the latter would be resolved leading to compilation or runtime issues in the application.

+Instrumentation libraries should depend on the stable (parts of) semantic convention artifact or copy relevant definitions into their own code base.
+Incubating parts are intended for the end-users.

+### Deprecated Conventions

+Generate code for deprecated attributes, metrics, and other conventions.
+Use appropriate annotations to mark them as deprecated.
+Conventions have a `stability` property which provide the stability level at the deprecation time (`experimental` or `stable`) and the `deprecated` property that describes deprecation reason and can be used to generate documentation.

+- Deprecated conventions that reached stability should not be removed without major version update according to SemVer.
+- Conventions that were deprecated while being experimental should still be generated and kept in the incubating artifact.
+It minimizes runtime issues and breaking changes in user applications.

+Keep stable convention definitions inside incubating artifact (or incubating parts of the artifact).
+It prevents user code from breaking when semantic convention stabilizes.
+Deprecate stable definitions inside incubating artifact and point users to the stable location in generated documentation.
+For example, in Java `http.request.method` attribute is defined as deprecated `io.opentelemetry.semconv.incubating.HttpIncubatingAttributes.HTTP_REQUEST_METHOD` field and also as stable `io.opentelemetry.semconv.HttpAttributes.HTTP_REQUEST_METHOD`.

 ## Semantic Conventions Artifact Structure

-This section contains suggestion on structuring semantic convention artifact(s) which should be adjusted to the specific language.
+This section contains suggestions on structuring semantic convention artifact(s) which should be adjusted to the specific language.

-- Artifact name(s):
+- Artifact name:
-  - `opentelemetry-semconv` for the stable conventions
+  - `opentelemetry-semconv` - stable conventions
-  - `opentelemetry-semconv-incubating` for the incubating one that contains all conventions
+  - `opentelemetry-semconv-incubating` - (if applicable) the incubating artifact which contains all conventions
 - Namespace: `opentelemetry.semconv` and `opentelemetry.semconv.incubating`
-- All supported Schema URLs should be listed to allow different instrumentations in one application to provide the exact version of conventions they follow.
+- All supported Schema URLs should be listed to allow different instrumentations in the same application to provide the exact version of conventions they follow.
 - Attributes, metrics, and other convention definitions should be grouped by the convention type and the root namespace.
 See the example below:

 ```